 The Star Wars movies have been loved by many ever since the debut of “A New Hope” debut 1977.
-Ever since the last movie was released in 2005, fans have been hoping for a continuation of the beloved space age fantasy story.
+It is no wonder that avid fans want to get as much merchandise as they can do from places like Blue Horizon Prints, so they can have a piece of their favorite film.
+Ever since the last movie was released in 2005, fans have been hoping for a continuation of the beloved space-age fantasy story.
 Prayers were answered when “Star Wars: The Force Awakens” finally released on Dec.
 18, 2015.
 Many were anxious to see if the new director, J. J. Abrams, was up to the task of creating a sequel to such a classic series.
 The stakes were high; if Abrams’ sequel flopped with the fan base and critics, there would be a very negative impact on the series.

 With an 8.4/10 IMDB rating, and a 93 percent Rotten Tomatoes rating, the movie has been deemed an enormous success.
 The movie features many beloved and familiar characters such as Han Solo (Harrison Ford), Leia Organa (Carrie Fisher), and Luke Skywalker (Mark Hamill), and many fans felt right at home watching Han Solo and Chewbacca pilot the Millennium Falcon.
 Additionally, Abrams did a good job of adding new characters to the mix that fit right in with the old ones, including Finn (John Boyega), Rey, (Daisey Ridley), and the pilot Poe Dameron (Oscar Isaac).